gracelang/minigrace-performance/README.md

 ```
 performance.summarize(performance.benchmark{ ackermann(3,5) })
 ```
-In version 4743 of _minigrace_, `ackermann(3,5)` executes 42439 method requests and takes around 17 seconds, showing an execution speed of around 2400 requests/ms.
+In version 4743 of _minigrace_, `ackermann(3,5)` executes 42439 method requests and takes around 17 ms, showing an execution speed of around 2400 requests/ms.

 The normal implementation of method request is via the function `request` (defined in "js/gracelib.js"), which looks like this: